cristianoliveira/aerospace-ipc/README.md

 As of now, this library only covers the functionality necessary for implementing [aerospace-marks](https://github.com/cristianoliveira/aerospace-marks) and [aerospace-scratchpad](https://github.com/cristianoliveira/aerospace-scratchpad) which is:

-    - Windows
+    - Windows Service (`client.Windows()`)
         - Get all windows
         - Get focused window
-        - Get window by ID
         - Get windows by workspace
-        - Move window to workspace
+        - Set focus by window ID
         - Set window layout

-    - Workspaces
+    - Workspaces Service (`client.Workspaces()`)
         - Get focused workspace
-        - Move workspace to another workspace
+        - Move window to workspace

-For the remaining functionality, this library exposes [a SocketClient interface](https://github.com/cristianoliveira/aerospace-ipc/blob/b02bec38820a70895785880b60002a4cf6d5a09b/pkg/client/socket.go#L34), which allows you to send raw commands and receive responses in pure JSON format.
+For the remaining functionality, this library exposes [an AeroSpaceConnection interface](https://github.com/cristianoliveira/aerospace-ipc/blob/main/pkg/client/socket.go#L40), which allows you to send raw commands and receive responses in pure JSON format.
+Access it via `client.Connection()`.

 See [documentation](https://pkg.go.dev/github.com/cristianoliveira/aerospace-ipc) for the full list of available methods.